top of page

 3. Add One Word

-If your child says “car”, you can build on it by saying “big car” or “blue car”.
+If your child says “car”, build on it by saying “big car” or “blue car”.
 This helps stretch their vocabulary without overwhelming them.

 4. Create Communication Opportunities